sygic-travel/apple-sdk/README.md

 # Sygic Travel Apple SDK

-**Sygic Travel Apple SDK** is a framework suitable for embedding a rich set of _Sygic Travel_ data within your application.
+**Sygic Travel Apple SDK** (stylised for Apple platforms as _TravelKit_) is a framework suitable for embedding a rich set of _Sygic Travel_ data within your application.
 It gives you access to millions of Places covering the entire world.

 We build it as a generic platform project available on all Apple platforms.

 For further details see [Full SDK documentation](http://docs.sygictravelapi.com/apple-sdk/latest/).

-## Requirements
+## Development Requirements

 All development requirements are actually recommendations as it reflects the environment we use to develop and distribute the code.